Please check back regularly for new listings and opportunities.

 A limited number of scholarships and fellowships are available to undergraduate and graduate students through the Department, as well as through the Graduate School and the Office for Minority Graduate Student Recruitment.
 Graduate students interested in being considered for a fellowship should indicate this interest on the Graduate School application form at the time of application.

 The Department offers the Corinne A. Johnson Memorial Scholarship to undergraduate and graduate students in the Department of Public Health.
 Named after the 1980 graduate of the School of Public Health and Health Sciences (SPHHS) who achieved much in a shortened life, this scholarship was established by her friends, family and colleagues at General Electric to recognize exceptional students in the Department of Public Health.
 Undergraduate and/or graduate students in Public Health are eligible and are encouraged to apply.
 Preference will be given to those who exhibit the qualities and spirit of Corinne A. Johnson, including a commitment to community service, volunteerism and leadership.
 Successful candidates should be deeply committed to public health, have an excellent academic record, demonstrate leadership qualities, show a spirit of community service and be well-rounded in their interests and attitudes.

-Applications for the scholarship are typically announced and awarded early in the fall semester.
-Application instructions and forms will be posted online.
+Applications for the scholarship are typically announced and awarded early in the spring semester.
+Please contact your program advisor for application instructions and forms.

 Dean’s Ph.D.
 Fellowship: